augustinecyr/day15redis/README.md

 ## Introduction to Redis

 1. Creating a database on Redis
-2. Connecting to Redis on terminal
+2. Connecting to Redis on terminal // refer to commands.md
 3. start.spring.io
-4. Adding jedis from mvnrepository.com as a dependency in pom.xml
+4. Adding jedis from mvnrepository.com as a dependency in pom.xml // edit pom.xml
+5. export REDIS_PASSWORD on Visual Code terminal. // refer to commands.md

 ## Settings for application.properties